CS2103AUG2016-W11-C2/addressbook-level3/doc/UserGuide.md

   Views all details of the 1st person in the results of the `find` command.

 ## Undoing the previous command : `undo`
-Undo the previous command if it is add/delete.<br>
+Undo the last stored mutable command e.g. add/delete/clear/sort.<br>
 Format: `undo`

 ## Clearing all entries : `clear`